-- Organizations will be required to report to the Privacy Commissioner of Canada any breach of security safeguards involving personal information under its control, if it is reasonable to believe the breach creates a real risk of significant harm to an individual;
+- Organizations will be required to report to the privacy commissioner of Canada any breach of security safeguards involving personal information under its control, if it is reasonable to believe the breach creates a real risk of significant harm to an individual;

-- Organizations will be required to notify individuals any breach of security safeguards involving personal information under its control, if it is reasonable to believe the breach creates a real risk of significant harm to an individual, unless such notification is prohibited by law; and
+- Organizations will be required to notify individuals of any breach of security safeguards involving personal information under its control, if it is reasonable to believe the breach creates a real risk of significant harm to an individual, unless such notification is prohibited by law; and

 - Organizations may have to notify other organizations if they may be able to reduce the risk of harm.

-There is no specific time requirement to give notice, however, the required notices must be provided as soon as feasible after the organization determines the breach has occurred.
-That will vary on a case by case basis.
+There is no specific time requirement to give notice; however, the required notices must be provided as soon as feasible after the organization determines the breach has occurred.
+That will vary on a case-by-case basis.

-In addition to the form and content requirements of notices, the draft regulations also purport to require organizations to maintain certain records of every breach.
+In addition to the form and content requirements of notices, the regulations require organizations to maintain certain records of every breach.